cable729/Resume/README.md

 Resume
 ======

 This is Caleb Jares' resume.
 It is in an unconventional format, and the resume is a C# source file.
+Oh yeah, and it compiles.

 #How to Print
 1. Install [Visual Studio 2012 Productivity Tools](http://visualstudiogallery.msdn.microsoft.com/d0d33361-18e2-46c0-8ff2-4adea1e34fef).
 Color printing is broken at this stage.